Overview

 Contur 2 is a ground-up rewrite of the Contur educational OS simulator.
 It models a real OS kernel capable of two execution modes:

-• Native mode — the kernel manages real child processes on the host OS via platform abstractions
+- Native mode — the kernel manages real child processes on the host OS via platform abstractions (advanced, not ready yet)

 Key Features

-• 🎨 Terminal UI: Real-time ANSI-based dashboard visualization
+- Terminal UI: Real-time ANSI-based dashboard visualization (not ready yet)

-• 🐛 Tracing: Hierarchical call tracing with compile-time control
+- Tracing: Hierarchical call tracing with compile-time control (not ready yet)

 Architecture